BZoennchen/supercollider-book/chapters/sounddesign/wavetable.md

 Then we have to write the one period of our waveform into the buffer.
 Then we can use the buffer to read from it at different frequencies.
 For example, the unit generator [Osc](https://doc.sccode.org/Classes/Osc.html) is able to write out values from the buffer into the output channel.
-The number of elements in a wavetalbe has to be a power of 2.
+The number of elements in a wavetable has to be a power of 2.

 ## Basic Example